 Purple color- medium size,

-Artichoke is low in calories and fat; 100 g of this flower bud just carries 47 calories.
-Nonetheless, it is a rich source of dietary fiber and anti-oxidants.
+Globe artichoke is low in calories and fat; 100 g of this flower bud just carries 47 calories.
+Nonetheless, it is one of the finest sources of dietary fiber and antioxidants.
 It provides 5.4 g per 100 g, about 14% of RDA fiber.
 Dietary-fiber helps control constipation conditions, decreases bad or "LDL" cholesterol levels by binding to it in the intestines and help cut down colon cancer risks by preventing toxic compounds in the food from absorption.

 Fresh artichoke is an excellent source of vitamin, folic acid; provides about 68 µg per 100 g (17% of recommended daily allowance).
 Folic acid acts as a co-factor for enzymes involved in the synthesis of DNA.
-Scientific studies have proven that adequate levels of folates in the diet during pre-conception period, and during early pregnancy may help prevent neural tube defects in the newborn baby.
+Scientific studies have proven that adequate levels of folates in the diet during the pre-conception period, and during early pregnancy may help prevent neural tube defects in the newborn baby.

-Fresh globes also contain moderate amounts of anti-oxidant vitamin; vitamin-C (Provides about 20% of recommended levels per 100 g).
+Fresh globes also contain moderate amounts of the antioxidant vitamin; vitamin-C (Provides about 20% of recommended levels per 100 g).
 Vitamin-C is a powerful water-soluble antioxidant.
-Regular consumption of foods rich in vitamin C helps the body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the body, and thereby protects our health against infectious agents.
+Regular consumption of foods rich in vitamin-C helps the human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the body, and thereby protects our health against infectious agents.

 It is one of the good vegetable sources for vitamin-K; provides about 12% of DRI.
 Vitamin-K plays a vital role in bone health through promoting osteotropic (bone formation) activity.
 Adequate vitamin-K levels in the diet help limiting neuronal damage in the brain.
 It thus has a valuable role in the treatment of patients who have Alzheimer's disease.

 It is an also a good source of antioxidant compounds such as silymarin, caffeic acid, and ferulic acid, which help the body protect from harmful free-radical agents.
-Total antioxidant strength (ORAC) of artichokes (globe or french) is 6552 µmol TE/100 g.
+Total measurable antioxidant strength (ORAC) of artichokes (globe or french) is 6552 µmol TE/100 g.

-It is also rich in B-complex group of vitamins such as niacin, vitamin B-6 (pyridoxine), thiamin, and pantothenic acid that are essential for optimum cellular metabolic functions.
+It is also rich in the B-complex group of vitamins such as niacin, vitamin B-6 (pyridoxine), thiamin, and pantothenic acid that are essential for optimum cellular metabolic functions.